-2. From the start of the season until halfway through the season (after game 5), the coach will pitch five (5) pitches.
+2. From the start of the season until halfway through the season (after game 5 or game 4 if fall ball), the coach will pitch five (5) pitches.
 The tee will be placed after five pitches.

-3. After game 5 through the end of the season, the pitcher will throw three (3) pitches.
+3. After game 5 (game 4 if fall ball) through the end of the season, the pitcher will throw three (3) pitches.
 If the ball is not hit, then the coach will pitch four (4) pitches.
 If still not hit, a tee will be placed.
 The coach is encouraged to call balls and strikes for all pitches.
 This will assist pitchers and batters to learn the strike zon

 4. When a pitched ball hits a batter, the batter should be encouraged to continue to bat as long as there is no injury.